MakurWai-ajokNyidier/GROUP36/README.md

 ## Team Access

-Once pushed to a **PUBLIC** repo:
+Once pushed to a **private** repo:
 - ✅ Anyone can view the board (no login required)
-- ✅ Team members can clone: `git clone https://github.com/YOUR-USERNAME/my-project.git`
+- ✅ Team members can clone: `git clone https://github.com/MakurWai-ajokNyidier/my-GROUP36.git`
 - ✅ Collaborators can push changes (if added via Settings → Collaborators)
 - ✅ Others can see progress in README checklist